-Hawk's Nest Road is a fantastic, winding piece of asphalt located outside Port Jervis, in southern New York near the Pennsylvania state line, in USA.
-It’s part of the New York’s Route 97 running alongside the side of several cliffs overlooking the Delaware River.
+Hawk's Nest Road is the name of a fantastic, winding piece of asphalt located outside Port Jervis, in southern New York near the Pennsylvania state line, in USA.
+It’s a curvy, cliffside stretch of road along the Delaware River with breathtaking views.

 The drive is definitely worth it.
-It’s a twisting, rolling, breathtaking ride, with stunning views, especially in Summer and Autumn.
-The road was originally a one-lane dirt road built in 1859 and was paved between 1931–1933.
-The current speed limit is 55 mph.
-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
+It’s a short, rolling breathtaking drive but with many twists and stunning views, especially in Summer and Autumn.
+The pleasant and scenic road does get busier at weekends and in the main holiday season.
 Along this section of the road there are a couple of scenic lookouts in the Delaware River valley.
 It has been frequently used in television commercials and advertisements (has been used to shoot ads for Porsche, BMW, Saab, Cadillac, and Honda).
 In 2016 the Hawk's Nest had a brief but important role in the hit 3D movie, Dr. Strange, and it was also featured in the film, Teenage Mutant Ninja Turtles.